Dizziness Or Vertigo?

 Vertigo usually occurs due to a disorder in the vestibular system (structures of the inner ear, the vestibular nerve, brainstem, and cerebellum).
-Your vestibular system is responsible for integrating sensory stimuli and movement and for keeping objects in visual focus as the body moves.
+Your vestibular system is responsible for integrating sensory stimuli and movement and keeping objects in visual focus as the body moves.

-When your head moves, signals transmitted to the labyrinth, an apparatus in the inner ear made up of three semicircular canals surrounded by fluid.
+When your head moves, signals are transmitted to the labyrinth, an apparatus in the inner ear made up of three semicircular canals surrounded by fluid.
 The labyrinth then transmits movement information to the vestibular nerve.
 The vestibular nerve carries the information to the brainstem and cerebellum (areas of the brain that control balance, posture, and motor coordination).

 The good news is that vertigo exercises will ease most vertigo symptoms.